-This section sets out the requirements that accredited persons and scheme participants must comply with when generating new customers (lead generation), as well as marketing activities relating to a relevant activity.
+This section sets out the requirements that accredited persons and scheme participants must comply with when generating new customers (lead generation), as well as marketing activities related to the VEU program.
 This includes any activities carried out in the course of undertaking a relevant activity.